 r_i- the position vector of the i-th drive module.

 alpha_i- the steering angle of the i-th drive module relative to the robot coordinate system.

 Based on these equations we can determine the forward kinematics, which translates the movement of the drive modules to the movement of the robot body, and the inverse kinematics, which translates the movement of the robot body to the movement of the drive modules.
 When doing the calculations for a four wheel swerve drive it is important to note that the forward kinematics calculations are overdetermined, i.e. there are more control variables than there are outputs.
 This means that there are additional control variables that we can play with.
 One obvious one for a swerve drive is that we can control the orientation of the robot body independent[*] from the direction of movement of the robot.
 This also means that the forward kinematics calculations are based on the pseudoinverse approach which computes a best fit, a.k.a. least squares, using the drive module wheel velocities and steering angles.
 In order words the wheel velocities and steering angles are approximations, not exact values.

 The transition between states, i.e. from one combination of x-velocity, y-velocity and rotation velocity to another combination, is done by assuming that there is linear control for the drive module variables, i.e. wheel velocity and steering angle.
-While linear control trajectories are not the best control method it does allow later on only changing the trajectory code to use a more suitable one, for instance a jerk limited profile.
+While linear control profiles are not the best control method it does allow later on only changing the profile code to use a more suitable one, for instance a jerk limited profile.

 The code I wrote gives me a graphs like the ones presented in my previous post.
 However before I use this code to test new control algorithms I want to make sure my code is actually producing the correct results.
 The verification is done by running a bunch of simple simulations for which I am able to predict the behaviour using some simple maths.